ayushmanadhikari/amazon-product-scraper/README.md

 # amazon-product-scraper

-### A project to scrape https://www.amazon.com/ for the products of your choice.
+#### A project to scrape https://www.amazon.com/ for the products of your choice.
-### Simply pull the repo or download the zip file and start scraping Amazon.
-### Create a virtual environment by installing the modules specified in the requirements.txt.
+#### Simply pull the repo or download the zip file and create a virtual environment by installing the modules specified in the requirements.txt.
-### Then use the following commands to start scraping Amazon.
+#### Then use the following commands to start scraping Amazon.